jefersonjj/CarND-Kidnapped-Vehicle-Project/Writeup.md

 ---
 ## Output video

 Here are the links to the output videos which were uploaded on Github and Youtube (for easy reference).
-Click on the thumbnail image to jump to the video on Youtube.
+Click on the thumbnail image to jump to the video on Github/Youtube.

 | Link on Youtube              | Link on Github               |
 |:----------------------------:|:----------------------------:|